bazelbuild/rules_scala/README.md

 # If you need a specific `rules_python` version, specify it here.
 # Otherwise you may get the version defined in the `com_google_protobuf` repo.
-# We use 0.38.0 to maintain compatibility with Bazel 6.5.0; this will change in
+# We use 0.38.0 to maintain compatibility with the combination of `protobuf`,
-# rules_scala 8.0.0.
+# `rules_cc`, and related dependencies.
+This will change in rules_scala 7.0.0.
 http_archive(
     name = "rules_python",
     sha256 = "ca2671529884e3ecb5b79d6a5608c7373a82078c3553b1fa53206e6b9dddab34",